Noamit/Babysitter_App/README.md

 - Communicate with other users through the app's messaging system to arrange babysitting appointments.
 - Always use appropriate language and maintain a respectful environment within the app.

+Server Repository

+The server for the Babysitter Connect App is hosted in a separate repository called Babysitter_app_server.
+Be sure to check out the server repository for information on setting up and configuring the server-side components of the app.

 ## Getting Started